Treating Lower Back Pain With Stem Cell Therapy

 How Can Stem Cells Help To Heal My Back?

-Stem cells are special cells that have the capacity to turn into any specific cell needed by the body.
+Stem cells are also known as medicinal signaling cells and have the capacity to rapidly direct the healing process and may lead to regeneration of spinal joint tissues that have been damaged from wear and tear.
 When injected into the spine, they can turn into ‘chondrocytes’.
 These are cells that lay down fresh cartilage, which repairs the damage in a degenerated disc.
 The cells also reduce inflammation, which in turn reduces pain (Sampson et al, 2017).
-The end result is a pain free spine, which has improved function.
+The end result can be to reduce pain while improving physical function and in some cases lead to a pain free spine.

 Adult stem cells have shown promising results in treating lower back pain.